 Can a Moped Create Exciting, Long Distance Racing?

 The first really long-distance race, the 250 mile (402km) Chilton Enduro, organised by the Racing 50 Club (R50C) was held on a day in June and in the superb and sunny, dry weather of the Snetterton circuit in Norfolk, This is some 18 miles (29km) south of Norwich.
 This race was 92 laps of the 2.71 mile (4.36km) testing and fast circuit.
-Picture: That there is no lack of determined effort in 50cc racing is indicated in this photograph of R. Harrison (Itom) leading John Gardner (Fruin) and R. S. W. Field (Itom) round Riches Corner.
+Picture: That there is no lack of determined effort in 50cc racing is indicated in this photograph of R. Harrison (Itom) leading John Gamble (Fruin) and R. S. W. Field (Itom) round Riches Corner.

 This first Chiltern ‘Enduro‘, held on the Saturday 14th May 1960, has proved to all that a ‘50’ can stand up to the endurance type of event, indeed, as one of our R50C Club Officers put it, the percentage on the number of finishers (45 out of 57) is 81.8%, that is higher than that of the 50cc T.T. held in the Isle of Man in Tourist Trophy races on Friday Morning, 8th June 1962 and there is only 14 miles difference in length of the race.